Hawai'i requires an applicant to have completed 570 hours minimum of approved massage education.

 Visit Alulike.org for details on scholarships.

-Do you accept the GI Bill for tuition?
+Do you accept VA benefits for tuition?

 Yes! please contact the school directly to discuss obtaining your letter of eligibility and securing funds for your program after enrollment.